 - Model impacts of the integration of intermittent renewable energy generation in the national grid using power systems reliability analysis

-- February 2017: Ana Pueyo will be speaking to the Sussex Energy Group, based at the University of Sussex on "Unlocking Investment in Africa's Renewables: What are the Binding Constraints".
+- February 2017: Ana Pueyo spoke to the Sussex Energy Group, based at the University of Sussex on “Unlocking Investment in Africa’s Renewables: What are the Binding Constraints”.

 - January 2017: Partners from across the project presented findings at the “Unlocking Investment in Africa’s Renewables: What Are the Binding Constraints”, hosted at the Wellcome Trust on 19 January.
 Project findings were discussed and contextualised by distinguished panellists from Mott MacDonald, Practical Action and UCL.
 Presentations and photos are available online and you can listen again to Ana Pueyo’s introduction to the event.
 Earlier in January, the Kenya Institute for Public Policy Research and Analysis (KIPPRA) hosted a workshop to disseminate and stiumlate debate over project findings, with Eng.
 Titus Ndonga Gitahi of the Renewable Energy Directorate in the Ministry of Energy providing the keynote for the event.

 - November 2016: Ana Pueyo presented findings from the Green Growth Diagnostics work at the second meeting of the RED SUMAS a network Spanish/Mexican network focused on environmental, social and energy sustainability.
 Simon Bawakyillenuo (ISSER) attended COP22 in Marrakesh, Morocco.